Whiteknight/whiteknight.github.com/drafts/rosella_event.md

 the event manager objects, then publish events to it whenever we want.

 On the other end of the equation, we have subscribers.
-In the general sense, a subscriber is a tuple of an object and a method object.
+In the general sense, a subscriber is a tuple of an object and a method.
 Here's an example of a chat display which outputs data to the console:

     class IRCTextDisplay {
         function BUILD(var event_manager) {